On the equivalence between the existence of $n$-kernels and $n$-cokernels: The results and their proofs

 \section{The results and their proofs}

-As we remarked in the introduction, the following result, Theorem \ref{theorem.1}, was proved in \cite[Proposition 6]{MR4971590} under the additional assumption that $\C$ has finite direct sums.
+As we remarked in the introduction, the following result, Theorem \ref{theorem.1}, was proved in \cite[Proposition 6]{MR4971590} under the additional assumption that $\C$ is an additive category.
 While the proof presented in \cite[Proposition 6]{MR4971590} depends on the tensor product $- \otimes -$ and $\Tor_{i}(-,-)$ functors on $\mod \C \times \mod \C^{\op}$, the proof that we present below is completely elementary as it only depends on basic notions of categorical algebra.

 \begin{theorem} Let $\C$ be an idempotent complete preadditive category that has weak kernels and weak cokernels, and let $n$ be a nonnegative integer.
 Then $\C$ has $n$-kernels if and only if $\C$ has $n$-cokernels. \end{theorem}